 A lot of guys seem to have this entirely made up contract in their head, that if you are on Grindr then you owe them something.
 Like, 'Want to fuck?
-If you say no or don’t reply straight away, I’m going to call you a cunt.'
-Lots of guys are just there for hookups, but it’s also full of men who are 'sick of this app' and 'just want to meet someone sane', and somehow think they’re going to meet their future 'Mr Heteronormative' in between a twink pig bottom and a couple looking for a three-way.
-It’s a strange platform for human behaviour.
+If you say no or don’t reply right away, I’m going to call you a cunt.'
+Lots of guys are just there for hookups, but it’s also full of men who are 'sick of this app' and 'just want to meet someone sane,' and somehow think they’re going to meet their future 'Mr. Heteronormative' in between a twink pig bottom and a couple looking for a three-way.
+It’s a strange platform for human behavior.

 – Phillip, 31

 "Why are so many young men calling me 'daddy?!'"

 Having been happily partnered, then married, for 25 years, downloading Grindr after a separation was a new experience.
 It’s a million miles away from the courting of my youth.
 I remember asking one of my younger gay friends: "Why are many young men calling me 'daddy?!'"
 It was fun while it lasted, but often people just wasted time and got me really excited with chat before going cold and disappearing.